openwdl/wdl/modules/SPEC.md

 ### Cycle Detection

 A dependency cycle exists when, during resolution, the resolver re-enters a module it is already in the process of resolving along the current path through the dependency tree.
-Cycles are not permitted: a module may not transitively depend on itself.
+For cycle detection, module identity is the module's source coordinates—the Git repository URL and `path` for Git sources, or the resolved directory for local path sources—irrespective of version or selector.
+Cycles are not permitted: a module may not transitively depend on itself, even at a different version.
 Engines must detect cycles during resolution and refuse to proceed.

 ### Version Precedence